 Due to prolonged pelvic twist, a side sleeper’s spine may already be misaligned.
 Sleeping on too firm of a mattress that does not sufficiently absorb pressure points facilitates or worsens lower back and neck pain.

-Along with switching to a mattress that compliments the side sleeping styles, there are a few other preventative measures that help ease pain and misalignment.
+Along with switching to a mattress that complements the side sleeping styles, there are a few other preventative measures that help ease pain and misalignment.

 One of the biggest ways to avoid pain?
 Training yourself to sleep more aligned: